A Spirit to Serve

 “In my personal life, I hold a deep and unshakable belief that all humankind is equal, and good deeds should be done for the sake of doing them, not for any type of reward or expectation of returned value.”

-It’s no surprise, then, that while honored to have received the Clara Barton Award, his focus lies with his humanitarian work.
+It’s no surprise, then, that while honored to have received the award, his focus lies with his humanitarian work.

 “(Winning the award) is humbling, but I do what I do to alleviate suffering of those who are in need, no accolades are necessary.”